top of page

 Dr. Suki John

-Suki studied dance in the schools of the Metropolitan Opera Ballet, Harkness, Joffrey, Ailey, Limon, Muller, Ballet West, Mary Anthony (with Anna Sokolow), Théâtre du Mouvement, Ritmo Flamenco, and Tina Bernal.
-She went on to perform with the London Festival Ballet (under the direction of Rudolf Nureyev), The Joffrey Upstarts, Rex Bickmore, Jennifer Muller, Sara Sugihara, Rachel Lampert, Living Art International, Dance Company Narciso Medina, The Horse’s Mouth, People’s Theater of Yugoslavia, and Theater Sang Real.
-She apprenticed as an assistant to choreographers Margo Sappington and Karen Azenburg, and with dance videographers Character Generators.
-Dr. John then focused on producing her work in New York City, Europe and Latin America.
-She has choreographed dance, theater and film for Ballet Nacional de Cuba, Danza Contemporánea de Cuba, Off-Off Broadway, Snug Harbor/Staten Island Center for the Arts, Narciso Medina, Danza Espiral, Ritmo Flamenco, The Culture Project, Connecticut Repertory Theater, Adelphi University, Cuba’s Superior Institute of the Arts, New York University, Texas Christian University, the University of New Mexico, Route 66 Dance Company --which she co-founded with Ninotchka Bennahum, Havana Festival of the Arts, and the International Ballet Festival of Havana.
+Dr. John studied in the schools of the Metropolitan Opera Ballet, Harkness, Joffrey, Ailey, Limón, Jennifer Muller, Ballet West, Mary Anthony (with Anna Sokolow), Théâtre du Mouvement, Ritmo Flamenco, and Tina Bernal.
+She went on to perform with the London Festival Ballet (under the direction of Rudolf Nureyev), The Joffrey Upstarts, Rex Bickmore, Jennifer Muller and the Works, Sara Sugihara, Rachel Lampert, Living Art International, Dance Company Narciso Medina, The Horse’s Mouth, and Theater Sang Real.
+She apprenticed with choreographers Margo Sappington and Karen Azenburg, and with dance videographers Character Generators.
+Dr. John then focused on producing her own choreography in New York City, at venues such as Joyce SoHo, City Center, Marymount Manhattan, 550 Broadway, Music Theater Works, The 92nd St. Y, and The Culture Project.
+She has choreographed for Ballet Nacional de Cuba, Danza Contemporánea de Cuba, Snug Harbor/Staten Island Center for the Arts, Narciso Medina, Danza Espiral, Ritmo Flamenco, Connecticut Repertory Theater, Adelphi University, New York University, University of North Carolina School of the Arts, Texas Christian University, the University of New Mexico, People’s Theater of Yugoslavia, Cuba’s Superior Institute of the Arts, Havana Festival of the Arts, and the International Ballet Festival of Havana.
+She co-founded and performed with Route 66 Dance Company and dance2degrees: dancing for a cooler world, designed to bring attention to the existential issue of climate change.
+She is former Director of Dance for the Texas Jewish Arts Association.

-Suki's Current
+Suki's Previous

 Extracurricular Initiatives